 Content source: National Center for Immunization and Respiratory Diseases

-- Can lead to deafness, meningitis (infection of the brain and spinal cord covering), infection of the pancreas, painful swelling of the testicles or ovaries, and, rarely, death.
+- Mumps can lead to deafness, swelling of the brain and/or spinal cord covering (encephalitis or meningitis), painful swelling of the testicles or ovaries, and, very rarely, death.

 - If a woman gets rubella while she is pregnant, she could have a miscarriage or her baby could be born with serious birth defects.